CrossTheRoadElec/Phoenix6-Documentation/source/docs/api-reference/index.rst

 API Reference
 =============

 This section highlights the functionality that is exposed as part of the Phoenix Pro API.
-This includes the base API, simulation, and detailed example projects.

-.. grid:: 1 2 3 3
+.. grid:: 1 2 2 2
    :gutter: 3

    .. grid-item-card:: API Usage